-But you must ensure that every material or ingredient in this packaging is 100% safe for consumption and meets local food safety guidelines and standards.
+But you must ensure that every material or ingredient in this packaging is 100% safe for consumption and meets local food safety guidelines for restaurants.
 And speaking of safety standards, the next tip is also worth considering.

 3) Highlight your hygiene standards to build customer trust

 Your customers want to be reassured that your restaurant business meets all hygiene standards, and you can use your packaging to offer this reassurance.
 Experts recommend highlighting your restaurant’s measures to guarantee food safety through packaging.
 And a simple way to pull this off is to place a small sheet bearing the necessary information in the package.
 It should also be well-designed with your restaurant logo.

 But you can do more than highlight your hygiene standards.
 For example, consider adding a tiny instruction sheet to food packages that need special directions.
 You can use this to guide a customer on how to keep an ordered food warm, how to store it, the expiration date, or what steps they should follow before eating the food.

 Another great idea is to seal the packages with branded stickers to highlight the package content or caution handlers to be careful.